HTTP API

 The

-are validated, and the user's password is updated. -
+email/codeare validated, and the user's password is updated. -

 If a

-is provided, a PKCE authorizationcode
+challengeis provided, a PKCE authorizationcodeis generated. -

 If

-was not provided, a 200 OK JSON response is returned with{"status": "password_reset"}
+redirect_tois provided and a PKCE code was generated, a 302 redirect occurs withcodeappended; ifchallengewas not provided, a 200 OK JSON response is returned with{"status": "password_reset"}.

 -